adjacentdata/AudiYou/README.md

 ## Important Note
 1. This project is a work in progress.
 The page still allows you to upload photos and images.
 However, I am looking for future collaborators to help me work towards a finished project.
+2. If you have any ideas send me a message!

 ### This project will need:
   * A profile page